vcarl/blog/src/pages/complex-forms-with-formik.md

 I recently used Formik and Yup to implement the most complex form I've seen first-hand; a tool for constructing
 [Stellar transactions](https://www.stellar.org/developers/guides/concepts/transactions.html).
-Transactions on Stellar are composed of 3 main parts.
-There's the transaction body, 1 or more signatures, and up to 200 [operations](https://www.stellar.org/developers/guides/concepts/operations.html), of which there are 12 different types with up to 10 properties.
+(There's a demonstration video at the bottom of this post) Transactions on Stellar are composed of 3 main parts: the transaction body, 1 or more signatures, and up to 200 [operations](https://www.stellar.org/developers/guides/concepts/operations.html), of which there are 12 different types with between 1 and 10 properties.
 At a (very) high level, this form needed:

 - A main form for the transaction
 - Several signatures, each a plain string
 - Multiple operations, each a different complex object

-I also wanted to have the operations behave like a "sub-form," added to the transaction when a user presses enter.
+I also wanted to have the operations behave like a "sub-form," being added to the transaction when a user presses enter.
 This meant I was looking at doing two patterns that I'd specifically struggled with in the past.
 I've found both sub-forms and an arbitrary number of inputs tricky to implement—with the complex schema of my arbitrary number of sub-forms, I was nervous.
 To my delight, I found Formik's included utilities vastly simplified the implementation.

 # Creating a sub-form